Building a one day in Mandalay itinerary is tough, with so much to see and do. So we’ve narrowed it down to the best bits.

 So, whilst the lines are now in black ink and the slabs are not quite as opulent as they once were, the writings are still there for future generations.

 This particular tour includes visits to Mahamuni Buddha, Mandalay Royal Palace, Golden Palace Monastery and Kuthodaw Pagoda.
-As well as tasting of traditional Myanmar and Chinese food, and hotel pickup and drop-off by an english speaking local guide.

 The great Kuthodaw Pagoda is open daily from 8am to 8pm.
 It is totally free to enter, however camera use may incur a small fee.

 Definitely one of the most unique things you can see on a one day in Mandalay itinerary!
+In fact, one of the best things to do in Myanmar.

 Next up on the one day in Mandalay itinerary was a slightly different choice for us.